mtoebes/MTGuildTrackerScripts/README.md

 ### Setup Oauth2 credentionals
   1. (see out of date steps here: http://gspread.readthedocs.io/en/latest/oauth2.html)
-  1. Create a new google accoubt to use for the guild.
+  1. Create a new google account to use for the guild.
 Sign into it.
   1. Go to Google Developers Console https://console.developers.google.com/project
   1. Click "Create Project", name it "<Guild Name> Guild Tracker".
 Click create.
   1. From the navigation menu, go to "API & services" -> "credentials"